FedMake/policy-review/README.md

 - When a new policy is created, it must be submitted for review and approval.
 - At a minimum, the policy is routed to the submitter's direct manager for approval.
-- Depending on the type of policy, it may require 2 oe 3 levels of approval.
+- Depending on the type of policy, it may require 2 or 3 levels of approval.
 - The submitter my also indicate if additional reviewers are required.
 - Reviews are done in serial (syncronous).
 The policy will not move on to the next approver until the current one has approved it.